-The newest “President’s Corner” notes can now be found on the first page of all newsletters as “Notes from President Jack” at the “Chapter Newsletters” tab.
+The newest “President’s Corner” notes can now be found on the first page of all newsletters as “Notes from President” at the bottom left-side “Chapter Newsletters” tab.

 Archive for President’s Corner

 Greetings brothers and sisters,

 Well, it has been a very long winter and hopefully it is coming to an end now.
 The chapter has been very busy with meetings and getting ready for our election and “Welcome Home” celebration.
 This will be the first one since it officially became a holiday.